February 26, 20204 minute read

 2. Kubernetes and Celery support: Library support for launching runs in ephemeral k8s pods, orchestrating on a cluster using Celery, and deploying with an example Helm chart.

-3. Backfill and Partitioning Support: A new set of backfill APIs and tools to help manage your scheduled workflows in production.
+3. Backfill and Partitioning Support: A new set of backfill APIs and tools to help manage your scheduled pipelines in production.

 4. Pandas Dataframe Schema and Validation: An integration that provides useful APIs for dataframe validation, summary statistics emission, and auto-documentation in Dagit so that you can better understand and control how data flows through your pipelines.